Easy, fresh, and tasty chicken curry

 My favorite sides include white bread, siete tortillas for a healthier option, white rice, naan, or masala rice.
 I also add a tomato onion salad for extra crunch on the side that is mixed with salt and red chili powder.

 SIDE NOTE: Please use garlic, ginger, and red chili powder according to your spice level tolerance.

 HAPPY EATING, FOLKS!

-This dish is a very versatile Indian Dish.
-It can be used as a crowd pleasing meal or meal-prep.
+A chicken curry dish that is very versatile.
+It can be used as a crowd pleasing meal, weeknight family meal, or scheduled for meal-prep.

-- 1 lb chicken breast or tenders, chopped into small pieces
+- 3 large chicken breast or equivalent tenders, chopped into small pieces

 - 1 tbsp garam or chicken masala